What is lymph node inflammation?

 Lymph nodes are found in various parts of the body, including the neck, armpits, and groin.
 They’re linked by lymphatic vessels, which carry lymph throughout the body.
 Lymph is a clear fluid containing white blood cells (WBCs) and dead and diseased tissue for disposal.
 The primary function of lymph nodes is to harbor the body’s disease-fighting cells and to filter lymph before it reenters circulation.

 When you’re sick and your lymph nodes send out disease-fighting cells and compounds, they may become inflamed or painful.
 The condition of having inflamed lymph nodes is referred to as lymphadenitis.

 Lymph node inflammation can occur for a variety of reasons.
 Any infection or virus, including the common cold, can cause your lymph nodes to swell.
 Cancer can also cause lymph node inflammation.
 This includes blood cancer, such as leukemia and lymphoma.

 Lymph node inflammation can cause a variety of symptoms.
 Symptoms depend on the cause of the swelling and the location of the swollen lymph nodes.

 Common symptoms accompanying lymph node inflammation include:

-Treatment for lymph node inflammation is determined by its cause.
-In some cases, no treatment may be necessary.
+Treatment for lymph node inflammation depends on its cause.
+In some cases, treatment may not be necessary.
 For example, treatment is unlikely to be recommended for:

 If your lymph node swelling is due to a cancerous tumor, there are a number of treatment options.
 These include surgery to remove the tumor, chemotherapy, and radiation.
 Your doctor will discuss each of these options, including their pros and cons, before starting your treatment.